Advertising Legal & Compliance

 What FTC Looks For, In Evaluating Health Claims

-In reviewing and evaluating health claims, FTC applies a two-step process: (1) identify all express and implied claims that the ad conveys to consumers; and (2) assess the scientific evidence to see whether it is adequate to support the claims that are being made.
+In reviewing and evaluating health claims, the FTC applies a two-step process: (1) identify all express and implied claims that the ad conveys to consumers; and (2) assess the scientific evidence to see whether it is adequate to support the claims that are being made.

 In assessing the implied claims, the FTC looks to the “net impression” conveyed by all elements of an ad, including the text, product name, and depictions.
 FTC also requires that disclosure of any necessary qualifying information be presented clearly and prominently so that it is actually noticed and understood by consumers.